Neat-Lang/neat/doc/sphinx/manual.rst

     class.method();

-When a function does not have any parameters, the empty parents can be left out, and the function will be called implicitly::
+When a function does not have any parameters, the empty parens can be left out, and the function will be called implicitly::

     doWork;